pransh15/decentralization-camp/README.md

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [khanna{DOT}praanshu{AT}gmail{DOT}com](mailto:khanna.praanshu@gmail.com).

+## License
+This project is licensed under the MIT License - you can see [LICENSE](LICENSE.md) file for details.

 ## MozSprint

 Join us at the [Mozilla Global Sprint](http://mozilla.github.io/global-sprint/) June 1-2, 2017!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
 [Get your #mozsprint tickets now](http://mozilla.github.io/global-sprint/)!